Inside Jennifer Lopez & Alex Rodriguez's Roller Coaster Relationships

 Rodriguez is named Major League Player of the Year by Baseball America and becomes a free agent.
 On Dec.
 12, he signs a 10-year deal with the Texas Rangers worth $252 million, then the most lucrative contract in sports history.

-Though her most memorable support system was whatever kept the wardrobe malfunctions away in her plunging-every-which-way Versace gown, Combs is with Lopez too at the 2000 Grammys on Feb.
+Though her most memorable support system was whatever kept the wardrobe malfunctions away in her plunging-every-which-way Versace gown, Combs is also with Lopez at the 2000 Grammys on Feb.
 23.

-Oh, and she also actually rebrands herself as J.Lo this year, her Grammys moment propelling her into yet another stage of her career in which she tended to melt everything she touched, so legendary became her hotness.
+Oh, and she also actually rebrands herself as J.Lo this year, her Grammys moment propelling her into yet another stage of her career in which she starts to melt everything she touches, so legendary becomes her hotness.

 2001